ui-extension

 Load bitmap via ByteArray.

-If you have an image encrypted via Base64, you can convert it to a byte array and load the bitmap.
+If you have an image encoded via Base64, you can convert it to a byte array and load the bitmap.

 The following example